Exegetical Study Notes on the Greek TextPDF eBook

 ii] The source of Paul's power and commission, 1:12-17

-iii] Renewal of the commission to Timothy, 1:18-20
+iii] Renewal of the commission to Timothy, 1:18-20Instruction

-2. Instruction on Prayer, 2:1-15
+1. Instruction on Prayer, 2:1-3:1a

 i] Prayer for all people, 2:1-7

-ii] Men and women at prayer in a church meeting, 2:8-15
+ii] Men and women at prayer in at church, 2:8-3:1a

-3. Qualifications for church leaders, 3:1-13
+2. Qualifications for church leaders, 3:1b-13

-i] Bishops / Overseers, 3:1-7
+i] Bishops / Overseers, 3:1b-7

-ii] Deacons, 3:8-13
+ii] Deacons, 3:8-13Proposition

 The church and the mystery of the faith, 3:14-4:5

 i] The character of church, 3:14-16

-i] False asceticism, 4:1-5
+ii] False asceticism, 4:1-5Instruction

-iii] Timothy's own conduct as a teacher, 4:11-16
+ii] Timothy's own conduct as a teacher, 4:11-16

-6. Directions for ruling a church, 5:1-6:2
+4. Directions for ruling a church, 5:1-6:2

 i] Dealing with widows, 5:1-16

-ii] Dealing with elders, diet, discipline and slaves, 5:17-6:2aConclusion
+ii] Handling elders, diet, discipline, slaves, 5:17-6:2aConclusion

 Final instructions, 6:2b-21

 The authorship of these letters remains a matter of dispute.
 Although these notes proceed on the assumption that the Pastoral Epistles are composed by Paul the apostle, such is by no means proven.

-Three specific issues that concern the author
+Three specific issues of concern to the author

-a) The orders of ministry and their qualifications, 3:1-13.
+a) The orders of ministry and their qualifications, 1Tim.3:1-13.
 The orders are somewhat unclear.
 The episkopoV, "overseer, bishop", is always referred to in the singular, whereas the presbuteroi, "presbyters, elders", is usually plural.
 It seems likely that the bishop is the chief elder in a church, although some argue that he rules over a number of individual churches administered by presbyters.
 This certainly became the pattern of ministry in later years.
 Then there are the diakonoi, "deacons, servants, ministers", a lower order of ministry, but with similar gifts to the "overseer, bishop", cf., 1Tim.3:8f;

-a) Legalist / Nomist: Jewish in nature, 1Tim.1:7, Tit.1:10, 14, 3:9, with an improper use of the Law, 1Tim.1:8, and a concern for "myths and genealogies" (a "speculative treatment of the Old Testament", Barrett).
-The spec-removal tendencies of a legalist / nomist is always evident in their capacity to tithe mint and cumin but neglect justice and compassion, 1Tim.6:3-10, 2Tim.3:1-7, Tit.3:9f;
+So primarily, the heresy Paul addresses in nomism.
+It is Jewish in nature, 1Tim.1:7, Tit.1:10, 14, 3:9, makes improper use of the Law, 1Tim.1:8, and is concerned with "myths and genealogies" (a "speculative treatment of the Old Testament", Barrett).
+The spec-removal tendencies of a nomist is always evident in their capacity to tithe mint and cumin, but neglect justice and compassion, 1Tim.6:3-10, 2Tim.3:1-7, Tit.3:9f;

-b) Platonic.
+It is possible that heresy has a Platonic edge to it.
 The Pharisees were influenced by Greek philosophy.
-This is evidenced by their understanding of the resurrection of the dead, of the spirit departing the body at the time of death - spiritualizing of the resurrection, poss. cf., 2Tim.2:18.
-This body / spirit dichotomy, evident in first century Judaism, obviously influenced early Christianity - marriage discouraged, 1Tim.4:3, food fetishes, 1Tim.4:3, abstinence, 1Tim.5:23.
+This is evidenced by their particular understanding of the resurrection of the dead, of the spirit departing the body at the time of death, so spiritualising the resurrection, poss. cf., 2Tim.2:18.
+This body / spirit dichotomy, evident in first century Judaism, obviously influenced early Christianity, eg., marriage discouraged, 1Tim.4:3, food fetishes, 1Tim.4:3, abstinence, 1Tim.5:23.

-So, it is likely that the heresy is the same heresy confronted by Paul in Romans and Galatians.

-Numerous other theories exist, eg., the false teachers promote an early form of Gnosticism, or possibly they are influenced by the heretic Marcion.behaviour
+So, it is likely that the heresy Paul confronts in the Pastoral Epistles is the same one he confronts in Romans and Galatians.
+Of course, numerous other theories exist, eg., the false teachers promote an early form of Gnosticism, or possibly they are influenced by the heretic Marcion.behaviour

 Who was Timothy?